/etc/cron.d/certbot: crontab entries for the certbot package

 -set_serial 0x`openssl rand 16 -hex` -sha256 -out client.pem

-You will be prompted for your pass phrase for ca.key if you chose one in the first step.
+You will be prompted for the passphrase for ca.key if you chose one in the first step.

 Installing Client Key

-Now comes the final part, where we take the signed client certificate, client.pem and combine it with the private key so in can be installed in our browser.
+Now comes the final part, where we take the signed client certificate, client.pem, and combine it with the private key so it can be installed in our browser.

 openssl pkcs12 -export -in client.pem -inkey client.key -name "Sub-domain certificate for some name" -out client.p12

 Adjust the -name parameter to your liking.
-It will be used to identify the certificate in various places such as the browser.
-If your private key was encrypted, you will be prompted to enter a pass phrase for it.
-Encrytion for certificates in p12 format is mandatory, so you will be prompted to enter a password for the generated file as well.
+It will be used to identify the certificate in various places, such as the browser.
+If your private key was encrypted, you will be prompted to enter a passphrase for it.
+Encryption for certificates in p12 format is mandatory, so you will be prompted to enter a password for the generated file as well.
 It is OK to reuse the same password here, as those files are practically equivalent.
-Once imported to you browser, you would not need the password for normal usage, until you would like to import it to another browser.
+Once imported to your browser, you will not need the password for normal usage, until you would like to import it to another browser.

 References